apache/echarts-doc/en/option-gl/series/bar3D.md

 Stacking of bar chart.
 On the same category axis, the series with the same `stack` name would be put on top of each other.
 Note that the data items that need to be stack in different series must have the same index in the array.

+See also [stackStrategy](~series-bar3D.stackStrategy) on how to customize how values are stacked.

 Notice: `stack` only supports stacking on `value` and `log` axis for now. `time` and `category` axis are not supported.

 ## stackStrategy(string) = 'samesign'